Table of Contents

 - Granular IgM is continuous in sun exposed skin and interrupted in sun protected skin

-- In patients with systemic lupus, lupus band is identified in lesional and nonlesional skin, while in cutaneous lupus, immunoreactant deposition is only identified in lesional skin
+- In patients with systemic lupus, lupus band is identified in lesional and nonlesional skin, while in patients with cutaneous lupus but no systemic involvement, immunoreactant deposition is only identified in lesional skin

-- However, lupus band can be observed in sun exposed skin of healthy patients; specificity is increased in sun protected skin
+- However, a positive lupus band can be observed in sun exposed skin of healthy patients; specificity is increased in sun protected skin

 - Possibility of in vivo antinuclear antibody in patients who have systemic lupus erythematosus (Ann Rheum Dis 1990;49:163)